 It’s a family comedy that tries to be as truthful as possible about what his family is like.
 They might seem a little familiar.
-Rami explains, “They’re messy, they’re ignorant, they’re loving, they’re a little racist.
+Rami explained in Vanity Fair.
+“They’re messy, they’re ignorant, they’re loving, they’re a little racist.
 They’re everything everyone in America is.”
 And nowhere is that clearer than in the character of Uncle Naseem (Laith Nakli).
 You know, “That Uncle” in every family.
 “Our uncle is a Jewish conspiracy theorist.
 Your uncle is a Muslim conspiracy theorist.
 His uncle hates everybody and was probably in the KKK.
 Everyone’s got that guy in the family.
 I liked looking at the reasons why he lingers.
 They need something from him.
 And then you watch the way people bend,” says 27-year-old Ramy.

 Ramy stars 2020 Golden Globe winner and stand-up comedian Ramy Youssef as Ramy Hassan.
 In Season 2, Two-time Oscar winner Mahershala Ali (Moonlight, True Detective) joins the cast this season as Sheikh Malik, while Hiam Abbass (Succession, Blade Runner 2049) returns as his mother.